What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Jaw strength – 145 atmospheres

-American alligators are one of only two surviving alligator species (the other being the Chinese alligator).
-The American alligator has a population of about five million, with over 1.2 million living in Florida.
+American alligators belong to one of two surviving species of alligators (the other being the Chinese alligator).
+The American alligator population numbers approximately five million, with over 1.2 million living in Florida.
 Another part of the population lives in Alabama, Georgia, South and North Carolina, Louisiana and Texas.

 American alligators share this territory with crocodiles.
 Their diet consists mostly of small mammals, turtles and fish.
-Recent studies, during which the bite force of this animal was measured, showed that this reptile occupies an honorable third place, and its bite force is 145 atmospheres.
-True, it is worth considering the fact that these data were obtained during the study of rather small alligators, therefore, in the case of more powerful individuals, the bite force can be noticeably higher.
+Recent studies, during which the bite force of this animal was measured, showed that this reptile takes an honorable third place, and its bite force is 145 atmospheres.
+However, it is worth considering the fact that these data were obtained from a study of rather small alligators, so in the case of more powerful individuals, the bite force may be noticeably higher.

 Jaw strength – 251 atmospheres.

-The saltwater crocodile was ranked first in the studies mentioned above for the strength of its bite, but again the bite strength of smaller specimens was measured.
-According to experts, if the strength of these small crocodiles is translated into the strength of a mighty six-meter giant, the strength of his bite can reach 480 atmospheres.
-These monsters live in Northern Australia, Southeast Asia and East India.
+The saltwater crocodile in the studies mentioned above was ranked first in the strength of its bite, but again the bite force of small individuals was measured.
+According to experts, if the strength of these small crocodiles is translated into the strength of a mighty six-meter giant, the force of its bite can reach 480 atmospheres.
+These monsters live in Northern Australia, Southeast Asia and Eastern India.

-Almost everything that he meets will be suitable as food for the saltwater crocodile.
-The inhabitants of Australia affectionately call these reptiles "salties", but in the event of a meeting with them, they, of course, would prefer not to meet such a salty.
-Saltwater crocodiles are responsible for most of the recorded attacks on humans, in any case, they are much more dangerous than lions.
-True, it is worth noting that, like other animals, they do not consider a person as a prey and will not hunt him specifically.
-And since the habitats of these reptiles are designated as dangerous or completely prohibited for walking and swimming, a meeting with this giant does not threaten a cautious and law-abiding person.
+Almost anything that it encounters will suit the saltwater crocodile as food.
+Residents of Australia affectionately call these reptiles “pickles”, but if they meet them, they, of course, would prefer not to meet such a pickle.
+Saltwater crocodiles are responsible for most recorded cases of attacks on humans, in any case, they are much the lion is more dangerous.
+True, it is worth noting that, like other animals, they do not consider humans as prey and will not hunt him.
+And since the habitats of these reptiles are designated as dangerous or completely prohibited for walking and swimming, a cautious and law-abiding person will not be in danger of meeting this giant.

-Salted crocodile - the owner of the strongest bite in the animal kingdom, which even sharks give up.
+The saltwater crocodile has the strongest bite in the animal kingdom, which is surpassed even by sharks.

 1. Nile crocodile